mikegratton/slog/README.md

 ### Locale Setting

+You may set a custom locale for a stream in Slog via the `set_locale()` method of `LogConfig`.

-Slog uses a thread-local stream object that is initialized in an order you can't control (the old static initialization fiasco of C++ lore).
+Slog uses static thread-local stream objects that are initialized in an undefined order (aka the "static initialization fiasco" of C++).
 As such, if you change the global locale after starting the logger, the streams will not pick up on this by default.
-You can force Slog to update the stream locale via `void set_locale(std::locale locale)` or `void set_locale_to_global()`.
+You can force Slog to update all of the stream locales via `void set_locale(std::locale locale)` or `void set_locale_to_global()`.

 ## Building Slog